-8.6 UT Plugin
+8.7 UT Plugin

-With this version we are introducing the possibility to add a UT frame and UT functionality in a Projektor project.
+With this version we are introducing the possibility to add a UT frame and UT functionality in a OPUS Projektor project.

 Please note that the feature only works on dedicated devices (containing ISO in the article number).
+Please contact your vendor for information how to purchase ISO devices.